samwedge/rapiduino/README.md

     pip install git+https://github.com/samwedge/rapiduino.git

 Alternatively, copy the "rapiduino" package directory into your python site-packages or to a local directory.

-It has been fully tested with Python 2.7 and Python 3.4.

 ## Usage